Asked Questions | Math Majors | Math

 Math 2003 is a three-credit, four-hour college level course covering topics in Precalculus and Elements of Calculus.
 Students who received a grade above 80% on the Sequential Mathematics III Regents Examination (some high schools call this course Sequential Math 6 or Precalculus) or the Math B Regents Examiantion may, after consultation with a mathematics advisor, have their placement changed to Math 2610.

-Math 2160 is an option for students who major in the liberal arts.
+Math 2140 or 2160 is an option for students who major in the liberal arts.
 It does not satisfy the requirements of the School of Business.
-Math 2160 is not recommended for liberal arts students whose majors require a statistics course or another math course.
+Math 2140 or 2160 is not recommended for liberal arts students whose majors require a statistics course or another math course.

 Math 2610 is a four credit Calculus course, recommended for students who received a grade of 85% or better on the Sequential Mathematics III Regents Examination (some high schools call this course Sequential Math 6) or Math Regents B, or Precalculus.
 Students who expect to pursue an advanced degree in Accountancy, Economics, Finance or Statistics are encouraged to take Math 2610 if they meet the requirements.

 Math 1030 is a two credit college algebra course preparing students with the mathematical skills required for precalculus.